 That is just an impossible task for even the best of judges.
 It is hard for judges to remain above the fray and merely provide an independent and impartial assessment of the law to be applied.
 Judges are human, they have this power, and most want to use it to push the ball towards the outcome they want.
 This is not a good thing.

-But it is what it is and it is tolerable within certain limits.
-But some judges, and I’m not saying this one because we don’t have enough information, can’t stand the idea that the jury has the real power and they feel compelled in interject themselves into the case to push the trial towards a desired outcome.
+But it is what it is, and it is tolerable within certain limits.
+But some judges, and I’m not saying this one because we don’t have enough information, can’t stand the idea that the jury has the real power, and they feel compelled to interject themselves into the case to push the trial towards a desired outcome.
 While it could be my paranoia, I feel like these powers are rarely used to advocate for plaintiffs.